Reggiehub/v3-docs/README.md

 The `static` directory includes generated content.

 Most of this is simply serialized content from `@hyperlane-xyz` NPM packages (see `devDependencies`).
-Eventually this should be part of the build process.
+Eventually, this should be part of the build process.

 ### Installation